problemsolver72221/React-Resume/README.md

 ### 4. Customize the data to make it your own

 All of the data for the site is driven via a file at `/src/data/data.tsx`.
 This is where you'll find the existing content, and updating the values here will be reflected on the site.
 If you have the site running as described above, you should see these changes reflected on save.
 The data types for all of these items are given in the same folder in the `dataDef.ts` file.
 Example images can be found at `src/images/` and are imported in the data file.
-To change, simply update these images using the same problemsolver and location, or add new images and update the imports.
+To change, simply update these images using the same name and location, or add new images and update the imports.

 ### 5. Hook up contact form